9 Best John Cusack Movies You Must See

 4. Grosse Pointe Blank (1997)

 Very funny black comedy that allows the actor to work again with his gifted sister Joan, an extraordinary acting talent.
 Cusack co-wrote the film, no doubt bringing to it much of his droll personality.
-As a for hire hitman, he works out of an office with his terrified assistant (Joan), who lives in constant fear of her life, but looks after contracts and his schedule.
+As a for-hire hitman, he works out of an office with his terrified assistant (Joan), who lives in constant fear for her life, but looks after contracts and his schedule.
 Called back to his hometown for a high school reunion, he discovers a rival hitman is hot on his trail, contracted to take him out, but having reconnected with the love of his life his starts thinking about other things and drops his guard, which of course brings about chaos, and murder.
 Very funny, with the actor at his very best.

 Read More: Best Christian Slater Movies and TV Shows